Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 Why do Repairs Cost so Much?

-Wondering how much does it cost to replace a head gasket on a Subaru like a Forester or Outback?
-Typically, a shop might charge you about $1500 for just the head work.
+Wondering how much does it cost to replace a head gasket on a Subaru like a Forester, Outback, or WRX?
+Typically, a shop might charge you about $1500 for just the labor.

 And that’s on the reasonable side of things.
 We’ve seen shop rates as high as $4000, but this often includes other necessary maintenance like a timing belt replacement.
 The head gasket part itself is relatively cheap, but the work is labor and risk intensive.